Battle of Redinha: Aftermath

 It is by no means certain that Wellington showed undue caution. [...]
 His army was still England's only army; and it could have served no purpose to lose a number of men in a partial engagement when the same result could be attained by a few hours' delay.
 The country was an ideal one for rearguard actions; Massena's though a retreating was not a beaten army, and most of his generals were tacticians of skill and experience.

 Ney has been praised for his remarkable handling of the rearguard.
 The conduct of Ney's retreat drew much praise from several British commanders, including Sir Thomas Picton, who thought Ney handled the business well.
 "At Redinha Ney again turned, using Mermet and Marchand in another skillful rearguard action, ...causing further delays to Wellington."
 For the loss of 229 men he had held Wellington up for an entire day, giving Masséna the time he needed to force his way across the Mondego River.
 "Ney had achieved his objectives, he had protected the rear of the army, his own corps rearguard had been safely withdrawn and Wellington had been delayed by a day.".

 Unfortunately for the French, Masséna failed to take advantage of the respite.
 Crucially, in the time bought by Ney, Masséna had not attempted a coup de main against Coimbra, even though Trant's rather weak garrison had orders to retire immediately if strongly pressed.
 At the end of 12 March the French were still to the south of the river, and in danger of being trapped by Wellington.
 The only alternative route open to Masséna was to retreat east towards the Spanish border, and the only road available led east from Condeixa.
 With the British close to that village, on the morning of 13 March Masséna began the long costly retreat back into Spain which marked the complete failure of his great invasion of Portugal.

-The next action would be at Condeixa the following day, followed by the battles of Casal de Novo and finally, Foz de Arouce.
+The next action would be at Condeixa the following day, followed by the battles of Casal Novo and finally, Foz de Arouce.